Item Records

 Description

-Wooden feast dish (parts a-i) consisting of three large, deeply carved bowls (parts a-c) mounted on wheels, and loosely joined by mortise and tenon arrangements, the whole forming a supernatural creature called a sisiutl.
+Wooden feast dish (parts a-i) consisting of three large, deeply carved bowls (parts a-c), the whole forming a supernatural creature called a sisiutl.
+The bowls each sit of 2 sets of wheels that are loosely joined by mortise and tenon arrangements.
 The two end bowls (parts a and c) each depict the head and body of the serpent with a large protruding snout, carved eyes, ears and bared teeth.
-The middle bowl (part b) has a carved and painted human-like face with two hands on the joins.
-Two large ladles (parts d-e) project outwards like tongues, one from each mouth of the sisiutl, held in by their handles.
-On top of the sisiutl’s two heads are horn-like protrusions (parts f-i).
+The middle bowl (part b) has a carved and painted human-like face on the sides, with two hands on the joins.
+Two large ladles (parts d-e) balance in the mouths of the sisuitl, projecting outward like tongues, held in by their handles.
+On top of the heads are four horn-like extensions (parts f-i), one at each end and two in the middle section.
 The bowl is painted with black, white, green, red and yellow design elements.
+There are holes in the overlapping slotted pieces for dowels (not incl. with dish).

 History Of Use